xflouris/libpll/README.md

 doi:[10.1093/bioinformatics/btu033](http://dx.doi.org/10.1093/bioinformatics/btu033)

 * Tavar&eacute; S. (1986)
-**Some probabilistic and statistical problems in the analysis of DNA sequences** *American Mathematical Sciety: Lectures on Mathematics in the Life Sciences*, 17: 57-86.
+**Some probabilistic and statistical problems in the analysis of DNA sequences.**
+*American Mathematical Sciety: Lectures on Mathematics in the Life Sciences*, 17: 57-86.

 * Yang Z. (2014)